 Bingo.Clutter is deferred decision making. @andrewjmellen Click To Tweet

-The reason your closet and garage are a mess is because you can’t decide what to do with your things.
+The reason your closet and garage are a mess is that you can’t decide what to do with your things.
 So you just leave them in a pile or stick them in a corner for later because you can’t make a decision.
 And the mess accumulates.

 Ditto with your inbox.

-Living at inbox zero forces you to make decisions faster, about everything that comes your way.
+Living at inbox zero forces you to make decisions faster about everything that comes your way.
 If you can’t leave it in your inbox, you deal with it.